IainJackson90/pp5-mildew-detection/README.md

    - Folder: healthy - has 1052 images remaining
    - Folder: powdery_mildew - has 1052 images remaining

-2. I split the data into train, valaidation and test sets as follows
+2. I split the data into train, validation and test sets as follows

    - The training set is divided into a 0.70 ratio of data.
    - The validation set is divided into a 0.10 ratio of data.
    - The test set is divided into a 0.20 ratio of data.

 3. I then resized all the images

    - Mean width of images: 256
    - Mean height of images: 256

 4. I then got the mean and variability of images per label